Circus of Strange: Publication history

-The Circus of Strange first appeared in Batman and Robin #1 and were created by Grant Morrison and Frank Quitely.
+The Circus of Strange first appeared in Batman and Robin #1 (August 2009), and were created by Grant Morrison and Frank Quitely.

 Fictional team history

-The Circus of Strange is a criminal group led by Professor Pyg which first became known to Batman and Robin when they had captured one of its members known as Mister Toad who warned them that Professor Pyg will retaliate against Batman.
-Batman and Robin leave Mister Toad on the roof of the Gotham City Police Department.
-Professor Pyg later appears at the house of a fleeing criminal named Niko where he has his assistants tie the criminal to the table as he melts a doll mask onto Niko's face.
-Professor Pyg plans to do the same thing to Niko's daughter.
+The Circus of Strange is a criminal group led by Professor Pyg which first became known to Batman and Robin when they captured one of its members, Mister Toad.
 When the Circus of Strange members Big Top, Phosphorus Rex, Siam, and the Dollotrons storm the Gotham City Police Department, Batman and Robin help to fight them; four police officers were killed and six other police officers were injured.
-After Batman and Robin defeated the Circus of Strange, they found that Toad is dead in his cell holding a domino.
 During a training exercise, Robin is captured by the Dollotrons.
-Batman discovers that Professor Pyg is planning to make specific people into his Dollotrons.
-When Robin regains consciousness, he meets Professor Pyg who does some circus acts before having his Dollotrons prepare to melt a doll mask onto Robin's face.
-When Batman arrives, Robin breaks free and helps to defeat Professor Pyg.
+Batman discovers that Pyg is planning to make specific people into his Dollotrons.
+When Robin regains consciousness, he meets Pyg, who prepares to transform him into a Dollotron.
+When Batman arrives, Robin breaks free and helps to defeat Pyg.

-In 2011, "The New 52" rebooted the DC universe.
-Professor Pyg and Phosphorus Rex are reintroduced as inmates of Arkham Asylum.

-The Circus of Strange are shown to be a part of Talia al Ghul's Leviathan organization.
+Following The New 52 continuity reboot, the Circus of Strange members are shown to be a part of Leviathan.